By Blaine Thiederman MBA, CFP

 - They oftentimes don’t analyze their compensation, either so they think they’re paid well but aren’t sure if they can get more (and want more).

-Needless to say, those are huge problems that probably are costing them in the tens of thousands of dollars per year (potentially more).
+Needless to say, those are huge problems that probably are costing them tens of thousands of dollars per year (potentially more).
 That’s no good!

 How to structure financial goals: